henkelmax/corpse/readme.md

 When you take out all items, the corpse will disappear.
 The corpse can't fall into the void or burn in lava.
+It also floats in liquids like lava or water.

 ![](https://i.imgur.com/WfIoIXE.png)